-Water is not an unlimited resource, and it is therefore important that everyone uses water cautiously, and does not needlessly waste it.
+Water is not an unlimited resource.
+It is, therefore, important that everyone uses water cautiously, and does not needlessly waste it.

-There are many simple things that can be done to reduce water use, of which the following are just a few:
+There are many simple things that can be done to reduce water use:

 - Minimise use of sprinklers or unattended flowing hoses.
 These use a huge amount of water - typically at least 15 litres of water a minute - that’s almost 1000 litres (a tonne of water!) per hour.